elpatron68/AmznLinkShortener/README.md

 ### Toggles

 - If the toggle  *Amzn Smile* is activated, the app will shorten Amazon links and lead them to Amazon´s Smile program.
+Defaults to *Off*.
 - If *Use Bitly* is activated, the links created are even shorter, like `https://amzn.to/3AlOcx7`.
+Defaults to *Off*.

 Bitly shortening requires the usage of a personal API key to use this service.
 The binary release of *Amzn Link Shortener* uses the author´s personal API key, which results in the fact, that **all URL transformations and clicks are listed in the author´s API console**.
-So it´s highly recommended to create an own free Bitly account, get a personal API token, copy the file `Apikey_sample.cs` to_`Apikey.cs`, insert the private token there and build the project from source using *Visual Studio*.
+So it´s **highly recommended** to create an own free Bitly account, get a personal API token, copy the file `Apikey_sample.cs` to_`Apikey.cs`, insert the private token there and build the project from source using *Visual Studio*.